Backbone three-point correlation function in the two-dimensional Potts model

 \subsection{\texorpdfstring{$x_+$ branch}{xplus branch}}

 In this section, we focus on the numerical fits for the tricritical $Q$-state Potts model, i.e., the O$(n)$ loop model with $n = \sqrt{Q}$ on the $x_+$ branch.
-Figures~\ref{fig7} (a)-(c) show the numerical data for $R_\text{FK}(\sqrt{L/2})$ and $R_\text{BB}(\sqrt{L/2})$ with $Q=1,2,3$, and panel (d) corresponds to the critical four-state Potts model and will be discussed later.
+Figures~\ref{fig7}(a)--\ref{fig7}(c) show the numerical data for $R_\text{FK}(\sqrt{L/2})$ and $R_\text{BB}(\sqrt{L/2})$ with $Q=1,2,3$, and Fig.~\ref{fig7}(d) corresponds to the critical four-state Potts model and will be discussed later.
 Similar to the $x_-$ branch, the data for $R_\text{FK}$ converge noticeably faster than those for $R_\text{BB}$, suggesting that the correction-to-scaling terms are weaker for $R_\text{FK}$ and therefore yield more precise fits.

 We first consider the fits to the ratio $R_\text{FK}(\sqrt{L/2})$, summarized in Table~\ref{table:FK_xplus}.
 For the three cases $Q=1,2,3$, the fit is stable with varying correction term $y'$, and satisfactory fits are obtained with $L_\text{min}=32$.
-Thus, the fits reproduce the numerical data well, as shown in the panels (a)--(c) of Fig.~\ref{fig7}.
+Thus, the fits reproduce the numerical data well, as shown in Figs.~\ref{fig7}(a)--\ref{fig7}(c).

 We now turn to the fits of the ratio $R_\text{BB}(\sqrt{L/2})$, presented in Table~\ref{table:BB_xplus}.
 Here, we explored several values of the parameter $y'$, though for conciseness only representative results are shown.
 For small $Q$, such as $Q=1,2$, we tested a series of $y'$, and found that $R_\text{BB}$ is comparatively stable, the fluctuations in the fit results is of order $10^{-4}$.
 While for $Q=3$, the dependence on $y'$ is somewhat stronger, and the fluctuations of the result is of order $10^{-3}$.
 Nevertheless, the overall trends are already apparent from the values listed in Table~\ref{table:BB_xplus}.